Myofascial trigger points are widely used as treatment to get immediate pain relief from tension headaches that can also lead to migraines.

 called Myofascial Pain Trigger Points.

-The experts say that using a traditional and alternative combination works best to help prevent migraines.
-So experiment with a few to find what works best for you.
-Give them a try, finding relief is worth it.
+The experts say that using a traditional and complementary combination works best to help prevent migraine attacks.
+So experiment with a few options to find what works best for you.
+Finding more or faster relief is worth it.

 1. Davies, C. (2006) Biographical Sketches [Online], Available at: www.triggerpointbook.com and the book below;